 - The layout for LW S1A-S6A has been shifted approximately 35 m to the south-west; - LW S2A to LW S6A have been widened by 2 m (the width of LW S1A is unchanged); - Chain pillar widths for the tailgates for LW S3A to LW S6A have been reduced by 2 m (the chain pillar between LW S1A and LW S2A was unchanged); - The commencing ends of LW S1A-S6A have been aligned, compared to the previous staggered layout.
 The outcome of the change is that LW S2A to LW S6A have been extended in length.
-The gap between the A and B series longwalls will be maintained, such that the future B series will be shortened when compared to the mine layout that was submitted for development consent; and - The planned sequence has been amended, such that the A series longwalls are proposed to be extracted in sequence.
-During the application for development consent, it was planned that Longwalls 101A to 103A (now renamed Longwalls S1A to S3A) would be extracted first, followed by the B series longwalls, and then the extraction of Longwalls 104A to 106A (now renamed Longwalls S4A to S6A).
+The gap between the A and B series longwalls will be maintained, such that the future B series will be shortened when compared to the mine layout that was submitted for development consent; and

-Number: TAH-HSEC-00360 Status: Released Effective: Wednesday, January 18, 2023
+Number: TAH-HSEC-00360 Status: Released Effective: Friday, February 7, 2025